slackapi/bolt-js/docs/_tutorials/getting_started.md

 Back on your app configuration page, click on **Interactive Components** on the left side.
 You'll see that there's another **Request URL** box.

-By default, Bolt is configured to use same endpoint for interactive components that it uses for events, so use the same request URL as above (in the example, it was `https://8e8ec2d7.ngrok.io/slack/events`).
+By default, Bolt is configured to use the same endpoint for interactive components that it uses for events, so use the same request URL as above (in the example, it was `https://8e8ec2d7.ngrok.io/slack/events`).
 Press the **Save Changes** button in the lower right hand corner, and that's it.
 Your app is all set up for interactivity!

 ![Configuring a Request URL](../assets/request-url-config.png "Configuring a Request URL")